symbol/symbol-docs/source/guides/network/creating-a-private-test-net.rst

 4. Under the section ``nemesis_addresses``, you will find the key pairs which contain ``cat.currency``.
 Copy the private key of the first account.

-5. Type the command ``nem2-cli profile create`` using the key obtained in the previous step.
+5. Type the command ``nem2-cli profile import`` using the key obtained in the previous step.

 .. code-block:: bash

-    nem2-cli profile create
+    nem2-cli profile import

     Introduce network type (MIJIN_TEST, MIJIN, MAIN_NET, TEST_NET): MIJIN_TEST
     Introduce your private key: 123***456
     Introduce NEM2 Node URL.
 (Example: http://localhost:3000): http://localhost:3000
-    Insert profile name (blank means default and it could overwrite the previous profile):
+    Insert profile name: base-profile

 .. note:: Use NEM2-CLI only for testing and development purposes, as the private keys stored are not encrypted.